juvu/DayTrade-SwingTrade/HowToDayTrade.md

 - At least 1:2 profit loss risk ratio

 *Keep historical data of(Analyse based on the strategy, the profits or losses, or the time of day):*
-- type of setup
+- Type of setup
-- time
+- Time
-- symbol
+- Symbol
-- price
+- Price
-- entry
+- Entry
-- exit
+- Exit
-- amount made/amount lost
+- Amount made/amount lost
-- notes
+- Notes

 - Set a per-trade loss and a daily loss.
 Set to 25% of target profit.
 - Shouldn't have 1 trade that weights more than many trades combined.